Itz-Tisha/mern_project/README.md

 - 🌐 **Multilingual Support:** View content in multiple languages. *(Currently under development)*
 - 🗣 **Text-to-Speech:** Listen to articles, posts, and Q&A answers. *(Currently being implemented)*
 - 👤 **User Profiles:** Farmers and experts can create and manage profiles.
 - 🌤 **Weather Updates:** Check real-time weather to plan farming activities.
+- 🔑 **Google Login/Signup:** Secure authentication using Google account for easy access.
 - 🔔 **Notifications:** Stay updated with responses, comments, and new posts.
 - 📱 **Responsive Design:** Works seamlessly on desktop, tablet, and mobile devices.
 - 🔒 **Secure Authentication:** Protects user data with login and signup.